feed4love/basic_bank/README.md

 • bank.basic.auth.password is the password expected in the request headers Basic Auth

 • bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS if set to true the service response the status UNKNOWN for the trasactions with no date.
 Set it by default to true, then the service will up HttpAcceptException and return httpt code 202 ACCEPTED.
-Such of that, is better the assumption of 202 ACCEPTED.
+Such of that, is better the assumption to response HTTP202 ACCEPTED.

 • bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES if set to true the service will trucate date for comparision according the requeriment TODAY.

-• bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS if set to true when the service receive a transaction and the account iban and credit is nit stored in database, then the service will create the account with credit set to 0.
+• bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS if set to true when the service receive a transaction and the account iban and credit is not stored in database, then the service will create the account with credit set to 0.
 By default is true.

 • bank.basic.ASSUMPTION_CHECK_CREDIT_FOR_TRANSACTIONS if set to true the service will check before note the transaction if the account iban has enough credit to support the operation.
 By default is true.